m-r-davari/flutter_3d_controller/README.md

 ## More Info

-This package use 'Model Viewer' to render 3D models and it may have some issue in rendering some models/textures, the core of package (Model Viewer) will change in future to support all type of 3D models
+This package use 'Model Viewer' to render 3D models and it may have some issue in rendering some models/textures, the core of package (Model Viewer) will change in future to support all type of 3D models.